Rafting the Main Fork of the Salmon River

 Sun hoodie

 A light layer that’s also UV-protective.
 This will keep you cool and comfortable on the water and prevent sunburns galore.
-See our upcoming Best Sun Shirts story for more on the sun protection.
+See our Best Sun Shirts story for more on the sun protection.

 Pair shorts